Redwood National Park Camping Guide

 What should I know about camping with bears in Redwood?

 Black bears are present throughout Redwood's campgrounds.
-All food, coolers, toiletries, and scented items must be stored in the bear-proof lockers provided at each site - this is mandatory, not optional.
+All food, coolers, toiletries, and scented items must be stored in the bear-proof lockers provided at each site -- this is mandatory, not optional.
 Never leave food in your tent or vehicle.
 In backcountry areas like Redwood Creek, hang food at least 10 feet high and 4 feet from tree trunks, or use a bear-resistant canister.
 Keep a clean camp, dispose of trash properly, and report any aggressive bear behavior to rangers immediately.

 Do I need permits for camping or hiking in Redwood?

-Developed campgrounds require only your ReserveCalifornia reservation - there is no park entrance fee.
-However, additional free permits are needed for: Fern Canyon/Gold Bluffs Beach day-use (May 15-Sept 15 for non-campers), Tall Trees Trailhead access (year-round, timed-entry), and backcountry camping along Redwood Creek or other designated dispersed sites.
-All permits are free but must be obtained in advance through the park's permit system.
+Developed campgrounds require only your ReserveCalifornia reservation -- there is no park entrance fee.
+Additional free permits are required for: Fern Canyon/Gold Bluffs Beach day-use (May 15-Sept 15 for non-campers), Tall Trees Trailhead access (year-round, timed-entry), and backcountry camping along Redwood Creek or other designated dispersed sites.
+Backcountry permits must be obtained online only -- no permits are issued at visitor centers.
+All permits are free but must be obtained in advance.

-Are dogs allowed on trails in Redwood?
+Are dogs allowed at Redwood campgrounds and on trails?

 What's the best time to visit Redwood to avoid crowds?

-September offers the sweet spot for fewer crowds and decent weather - visitor numbers drop after Labor Day while conditions remain relatively dry and the elk rut peaks.
+September offers the sweet spot for fewer crowds and decent weather -- visitor numbers drop after Labor Day while conditions remain relatively dry and the elk rut peaks.
 Early June and late October can also be pleasant if you're prepared for rain.
 Winter (November-February) provides maximum solitude but expect steady rain and limited campground access.
 Avoid summer weekends and holidays when campgrounds operate at capacity and day-use areas require timed-entry permits.

 Where can I camp if Redwood's campgrounds are full?